MoE-Infinity: Efficient MoE Inference on Personal Machines with Sparsity-Aware Expert Cache: Sparsity-Aware Expert Cache

-\mypar{(2)~Request-level EAM} A request-level EAM accumulates the counts of per iteration EAM.
+The online prediction problem uses EAM to find out the activation likelihood for future experts and reuse likelihood for all experts.
+The online prediction is triggered after knowing the routing decisions in each MoE layer $i$.
+The predictor provides a predicted EAM (pEAM) with each entry for either reuse or activation.
+The pEAM is also a $L\times E$ matrix with likelihood as element.
+A zero in the matrix means that an expert is predicted to be inactive or will not be reused during decoding phase.

+The EAM is built at request-level (rEAM) with updates from each iteration (iEAM) as follows: \emph{(1)~Iteration-level EAM} (\textbf{iEAM}), A iteration-level EAM keeps a trace for each sequence in each forward pass of the model.
+Formally, the first iteration is the prefilling phase of the model, with number of tokens $n$ equals to the sequence length.
+While, the rest iterations belongs to decoding phase with $n=1$.
+Each iteration-level EAM is updated as per layer of inference.
+Given the current MoE layer is $l$, $\sum_{j} M[i][j] = 0 \ \forall j > l$ and $\sum_{j} M[i][j] = n \ \forall j \le l$. \emph{(2)~Request-level EAM} (\textbf{rEAM}), A request-level EAM accumulates the counts of per iteration EAM.
 Formally, given the total number of tokens across all iterations as $r$, we have $\sum_{j} M[i][j] = r \ \forall i$.
 The request-level EAM are traced for prefilling and decoding separately.
 In prefilling, $r$ is the number of tokens in a prompt, while in decoding, $r$ is the number of output tokens.

-We illustrate an EAM by revisiting the example MoE in Figure~\ref{fig:background}.
-We now apply the EAM for tracking each request's activation pattern.
-The EAM for the P1, P2 and P3 is shown in Figure~\ref{fig:eamc-example}.
-As we can see, these EAMs can accurately reflect the skewed reuse patterns within the request level.
+At the end of each iteration, the iteration-level EAM is added to an accumulated request-level EAM, which tracks the frequency of expert usage since the beginning of the current request.